 Turn off the white light, go with red…

 🏮 ▸ Prefer a red over a white light at night.
 Night walks using light torches that are not specifically made to avoiding disturbing wildlife have a negative impact.
 For nocturnal birds, white light disrupts their nocturnal activities.
-For nonnocturnal birds, using white lights at night disturb their sleep and might mess up their internal clock.
+For nonnocturnal birds, using white lights at night disturbs their sleep and might mess up their internal clock.
 Use red light instead!

 ▸ If you’re out with a guide, follow their rules.
 However, challenge respectfully if they’re using white light or otherwise operating unethically.